Obesity in Pregnancy

 What do I need to know before I get pregnant?

 - Lose weight.
 Your healthcare provider can help you lose weight safely.
-He or a dietitian can also help you develop a healthy meal plan to help you lose weight.
-Ask your healthcare provider how much weight you should lose before you get pregnant.
+Your provider or a dietitian can also help you develop a healthy meal plan to help you lose weight.
+Ask your provider how much weight you should lose before you get pregnant.

 - Exercise regularly.
 Exercise can help you lose weight and it can help to improve your health.
 Ask about the best exercise plan for you.